jakeloggins/Clod-scripts/README.md

 You can also place your own JSON schedules in the message payload.
 Later.js has a complete guide to forming schedule objects [here](http://bunkat.github.io/later/schedules.html).

 **Note**: Later.js is listed as a dependency in the bower file.
 You will not have to install it separately.

-#### Starting the Scheduler
-* Navigate to the main repo folder
-* Enter "node scheduler.js"
-* A connection message and list of active schedules will display

-#### Stored JSON files
-Active schedules are stored in the /public/common/schedule_data.json file to resume normally after system restart and to allow for direct editing.
-You can also directly edit schedule objects in this file, but must restart the scheduler for them to take effect.

 The scheduler connects to the MQTT broker from the information stored in the /public/common/mqtt_broker_config.json file.